HerodotThukydides/facebook_posts/Readme.md

 ![widget_example](https://github.com/ssalinas/facebook_posts/raw/master/widget_example.png)

 ##Changes in fork
-- slowing down Carousel so longer posts will be readable as well
+- slowing down carousel so longer posts will be readable as well
 - change of widget design from white and black to blue and white
 - version without app secret